 Each of has a story that we walk out of our childhoods with — about the way our parents always argued, that our brother was abusive, that our sister was supportive, that our grandmother was the rock that kept us stable, that school was hell.
 We fill in the story with memories — of that awful argument when our father punched a hole in the wall, that time our bullying brother held us down on the playground until the teacher made him get off, the kind attention of our sister when we lost a toy, the way our grandmother listened when we were upset one Christmas, how we felt lonely when we switched schools in the 6th grade.
 The memories reinforce the story, and the story reinforces our sense of the story of why we are who we are now.

 But while each of our stories are unique, there are broader impacts of childhood that affect us all.
 Here are the most common ones:

 Why?
 Because they bear the full brunt of the parents' expectations and emotions.
 They have no siblings to serve as barriers.
-With this 2 against 1 scenario they adapt, are sensitive to what the parents expect, and to emotionally survive in the family, step up and accommodate.
+In this two-against-one scenario, they adapt, are sensitive to what the parents expect, and to emotionally survive in the family, step up and accommodate.

-The second child: Often rebellious – pushing the boundaries, questioning authority, bucking the system.
+The second child: Often rebellious, pushes the boundaries, questions authority, bucks the system.
 There’s a theory that our American culture with its independent, land of opportunity, pull-yourself-up-from-your-own-bootstraps climate is the result of all those second-born children who immigrated to the new world because their first-borns siblings would inherit all the property and wealth and so needed to make their own opportunities.
 Bunching them together in one place, it's no surprise they found kindred spirits and were ready to start a revolution.

 But just as the first-born is reacting to the parents and their expectations, the second born is bouncing off the first-born.
 Their identity comes from being unlike the first — the anti-good child — and from this stance they are able to grab the parents' attention.